ayazurrehman/Behavioral-Cloning/README.md

 ###Model Architecture and Training Strategy

 ####1.
-NVIDIA architecture
+Model Architecture

-Before the data is fed to the NVIDIA architecture, the following pre processing is done - Normalizing the data (model.py line 60)
+The model is based out of the NVIDIA architecture.
+However, before the data is fed to the NVIDIA model, the following pre processing is done -
+Normalizing the data (model.py line 60)
 Mean Center the data
 Crop the image to make the model learn from relevant data (model.py line 62)

+The arrangement of convolution layers and fully connected layers perform well and do a good job of extracting the features and predicting the steering angle.

+Please find the architecture summary below created using Keras.

+![alt text][image10]

 ####2.
 Attempts to reduce overfitting in the model